Imagine that your French friend Marie just picked you up at the airport in Paris and hosted you in her lovely home for 3 days.

 While merci is a safe choice in almost all situations and will rarely offend people, it’s not always the best way to thank people in French.

-Here are 19 other ways to say thank you in French!
+Here are 20 ways to say thank you in French!

 Merci is the most common way to say thank you or thanks in French.